 What a lock file doesn’t do for you

-The lock file has only delayed the inevitable break.
+The lock file has only delayed the inevitable problem, and provides much less visibility than

 foobar had been pinned to

 Essentially, the lock file does not solve the same semver problems that pinning solves - but it compliments it.
-For this reason we recommend using a lock file regardless of whether you pin dependencies or not.
+For this reason our usual recommendation using a lock file regardless of whether you pin dependencies or not, and pinning even if you have a lock file.

 So what’s best?